Pomiferous

 characteristics: The flesh is cream-coloured, tart and tannic, coarse-grained.
 Juicy, somewhat tart with developing pear flavours at maturity.
 The flesh colour may take on a reddish stain when grown at cooler, higher elevations.
 Becomes sweeter and marbled the longer it is off the tree.

-uses: When left to fully mature, it becomes a mildly sweet and flavourful eating apple.
+uses: When left to fully mature, it is described by many nurseries as a mildly sweet and flavourful eating apple.
 However, it is often harvested slightly green for baking.
 A sweet-pear taste emerges when it is cooked and the apple holds its shape well for pies and tarts.
 It will keep up to four months in cooled storage.

-Described briefly by American pomologist A.J.
-Downing in his 1847 edition of "The Fruits and Fruit Trees of America" as "a small, round, whitish-yellow apple, of little or no value, but admired by some for its singularity—the flesh being stained with red."
-Generally considered a North American-bred apple, but it likely originated in England where it was listed by the Exeter nursery of R. Veitch & Son.
+origins: Likely originated in Turkey and spread westward along the trade routes through Europe and onto the British Isles.
+In the mid-1800s, they were carried across the Atlantic Ocean to the pioneer settlements of what has since become the midwestern United States.
+However, the apple received mixed reviews.
+American pomologist A.J.
+Downing described it tersely in his 1847 edition of "The Fruits and Fruit Trees of America" as "a small, round, whitish-yellow apple, of little or no value, but admired by some for its singularity—the flesh being stained with red."
+Generally considered a North American-bred apple, but it likely originated in England where it was listed in the Exeter Nursery of R. Veitch & Son.
 According to Tom Burford in his "Apples of North America" (published 2013) the Surprise originated in Britain and was first noted in 1831.
-It was carried to North America by German settlers in the 1840s and was being offered by nurseries in Virginia and Kentucky for about 30 years.
+It was said to have been carried to North America by German settlers in the 1840s and was being offered at nurseries in Virginia and Kentucky.

 cultivation: Vigorous, upright spreading tree.
 Bears fruit on spurs.
 Produces light crops which are ready for harvest in the middle harvest period.